-The College of Engineering offers graduate programs in bioengineering, cyber security, chemical, civil and environmental, computer science and engineering, electrical, general, and industrial and mechanical engineering.
-In addition, and jointly with the College of Medicine and Life Sciences, the College of Engineering also offers a graduate program in biomedical engineering.
+The College of Engineering offers graduate programs in bioengineering, cyber security, chemical, civil and environmental, computer science and engineering, electrical, energy, general, and industrial and mechanical engineering.
+In addition, the College of Engineering and the College of Medicine and Life Sciences jointly offers a doctoral program in biomedical engineering.
 Requirements for the engineering graduate programs are identified below.
 In addition, students should be familiar with the general College of Graduate Studies requirements.

 A complete application for admission includes the following items: